-Srujana Katta is a Research Assistant for the Fairwork Project.
-Her research interests lie at the intersection of digital labour, migration and resistance.
+Srujana is a doctoral student at the OII and a member of the Fairwork Project.
+Her research focusses on digital labour, migration, and resistance.

-Srujana Katta is a student on the MSc in Social Science of the Internet.
+Srujana Katta is a student on the DPhil in Information, Communication & the Social Sciences, and was previously a student on the MSc in Social Science of the Internet.

 Recorded: 22 July 2020